olivia-tran/investable-rental-property-investor-tool/README.md

 - It also allows users to ask questions, share knowledge and network through a community dashboard feature.

-- Users can also enrich their skills by industry insight and book recommedation API features.
+- Users can also enrich their skills by industry insights and book recommedation API features.

 <br><br>